DanyalSarwar325/Chrome_Extension/IMPLEMENTATION.md

 - **Date Picker Fields:** The disability form date field uses a calendar dialog (`aria-haspopup="dialog"`) which cannot be reliably automated via DOM injection.
 The user must select this date manually.
 - **Multi-Step Navigation:** The extension fills all visible fields on the current step.
 The user must manually click "Next" to proceed between steps.
 Automatic step navigation was not implemented.

-- **Resume/Cover Letter URL:** Files must be hosted at a publicly accessible, CORS-friendly URL (e.g., GitHub raw).
-Google Drive direct download links are not supported due to CORS restrictions.
+- **Resume/Cover Letter URL:** Files must be hosted at a publicly accessible direct-download URL (e.g., GitHub raw).
+Many Google Drive sharing links return HTML instead of the file binary, which breaks upload automation.

 ---